FahadAdnan/Universal-Downloader/README.md

 - I also added a floating widget similar to Facebook Messanger to make it quicker when using.

 ## Tech Stack
-Language: Kotlin
+- Language: Kotlin
-Architecture: MVVM
+- Architecture: MVVM
-Navigation: Android Jetpack
+ -Navigation: Android Jetpack
-Local Database: Android Room + Shared Preferences
+- Local Database: Android Room + Shared Preferences

 Project is currently a work in progress contact: fahadadnan123@gmail.com or zaydadnan08@gmail.com for suggestions or possible development help.